antoinehabis/WSS-UIC/README.md

 path_annotations_test = os.path.join(PATH_CAMELYON, "test/annotations")
 ```

-## 1. Create Scribbles on each tumorous slide and generate ground truth mask.
+## 1. Create Scribbles on each tumorous slide and generate ground truth mask

 you can select the percentage of regions you want to scribble with the parameter ```percentage_scribbled_regions = 0.1``` in the config file
 ```